-The Chancellor has set out a package of temporary, timely and targeted measures to support public services, people and businesses at this time.
+The Chancellor has previously set out a package of temporary, timely and targeted measures to support public services, people and businesses.
 You can find the most up to date information on all support options available on the UK Government’s website:

-The Government and Federation of Small Businesses continue to publish up to date guidance and articles to support businesses, employers and employees.
+The Government and Federation of Small Businesses have published guidance and articles to support businesses, employers and employees:

-There are lending products available from us such as overdrafts, loans or charge cards.
+There are lending products available from us such as overdrafts, loans, credit or charge cards.
 We can look at temporary increases or requests to pause or reduce current payment obligations, and will take a flexible approach, based on your individual circumstances.
-We are also currently committed to no arrangement fees for overdraft or loan facilities provided as a result of coronavirus.

 If you aren't yet registered for online banking you can easily do this by completing our registration form to be emailed in.